osteensco/fastTravelCLI/README.md

 <h1>A better CLI navigation experience</h1>

 fastTravelCLI is a fast, lightweight, and feature rich CD command replacement.

-Typing out a long directory path can be a bit painful. fastTravelCLI provides robust bookmarking capabilities, navigation history and more.
+fastTravelCLI provides robust bookmarking, navigation history, useful fuzzy finders (powered by fzf), and more.

 fastTravelCLI is being continuously improved, check out the issues for new features, support, and integrations in the works.
-Specifically, a fallback matching algorithm is in development for users that want a more automated experience.

 <h1>Installation</h1>